AI sustains higher strategic tension than humans in chess: Correlation between tension and the number of chess pieces

-In this section, we present further comparative metrics between human and AI chess games, including the number of pieces, the sum of the weighted material in the chess board - where pieces are valued at 1 (pawns), 3 (knights and bishops), 5 (rooks), 9 (queens), and 0 (kings) - along with the number of links and the number of loops in the tension network.
-These measures provide complementary insights into positional advantages and dynamic board conflicts across different types of games (Figure \ref{fig:properties_supp}).
+To rigorously investigate the temporal relationship between the emergence of a decisive advantage and the close profile in strategic tension, we performed a time-aligned event study.
+Averaging tension across absolute ply counts can sometimes blur specific tactical turning points due to varying lengths and different opening phases across individual games.
+To overcome this, we synchronized the tension trajectories of decisive games based on a specific, objective critical event.

+For each decisive game, we evaluated the position at each ply using Stockfish at a fixed depth of 20.
+We identified $t^*$ as the exact ply at which the absolute algorithmic evaluation first crosses the 100-centipawn threshold.
+This threshold was chosen because it typically represents the critical moment when a clear, structural advantage is established on the board.
+We then extracted a symmetric time window of 40 plies around this divergence point (from $t^* - 20$ to $t^* + 20$) and computed the mean tension and its standard error across all valid games at each relative ply.

+As shown in Fig.~\ref{fig:Event_Study}, aligning the games at $t^*$ reveals a highly consistent structural pattern for both human and engine play.
+In the plies leading up to the threshold ($t < 0$), strategic tension steadily increases as the players navigate complex, unresolved positions.
+Shortly after passing $t^*$, the tension gradually reaches its peak before initiating a sustained decline.
+This pattern is particularly pronounced in human games, where the peak occurs noticeably earlier than in AI games.

+This temporal ordering highlights that a player's decisive advantage is unlikely to stem from outmaneuvering the opponent during the absolute peak of complexity; rather, this pivotal advantage is most often established beforehand, during the tension's ascent.
+Once a clear advantage emerges (at $t^*$) and the immediate tactical crisis begins to resolve, the game generally transitions into a conversion phase.
+This phase is naturally characterized by piece trades and a steady reduction of topological complexity as the winning side seeks to secure the result and limit counterplay.

-\subsection{Correlation between tension and the number of chess pieces}
+\section{Correlation between tension and the number of chess pieces}

 We investigated the correlation between the measured tension values and the number of chess pieces present on the board.
-Naturally, this correlation is highly dependent on the stage of the game being considered.
-For this reason, we analyzed three distinct moments in the game—specifically at ply 30, 60, and 90—to show how, on average, tension varies with the number of pieces on the board, both for the AI and for human players (Figure \ref{fig:tension_pieces}).
+Naturally, this correlation depends heavily on the stage of the game being considered.
+For this reason, we analyzed three distinct moments in the game, specifically at ply 30, 60, and 90, to show how, on average, tension varies with the number of pieces on the board, both for the AI and for human players (Fig.~\ref{fig:tension_pieces}).